Being Prepared and FAQs

 - Suitable clothing for an autumn event including appropriate helmet if you are cycling.

-- Mobile phone – for vaccination pass (or paper version), QR code/CovidTracer, emergency use on lower half of course (no signal in higher parts of course).
+- Mobile phone – with your ticket and for emergency use on lower half of course (no signal in higher parts of course).

 - EFTPOS card for food, drink etc after the Event.